arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 Usage
 -----
-Both the distributed `MST.dis` and sequential `Kruskal.py` share a common set of tools encapsulated in the module `tools.py`.
-Tools handles the _optargs_ supplied by the user.
+Both the distributed `MST.dis` and sequential `Kruskal.py` share a common set of tools encapsulated in the module `tools.py`. `tools.py` handles all the arguments supplied by the user.
 It builds from the *graph file*, the NetworkX graph object used by the solvers.
 The graph file lists all the edges in the graph in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values)-style, except without the commas.
+By default `graph-2` is used.

-The optargs and their purposes can be displayed by passing the '-h' argument:
+The available arguments and their uses can be displayed by passing the `-h` argument:

 	usage: MST.dis [-h] [-v] [-b BACKEND] [graph]